The Alexandrov problem in a quotient space of $\mathbb H^2\times \mathbb R$: Preliminaries

-We write $t$ for the height coordinate in $\hr$ and denote by $\pi: \hr\rightarrow\hh$ the vertical projection.
-In what follows, we will often identify the hyperbolic plane $\hh$ with the horizontal slice $\{t=0\}$ of $\hr.$ The vector fields $Y_j,j=0,1$ and their flows naturally extend to horizontal vector fields and their flows in $\hr.$
+We denote by $\pi: \hr\rightarrow\hh$ the vertical projection and we write $t$ for the height coordinate in $\hr.$ In what follows, we will often identify the hyperbolic plane $\hh$ with the horizontal slice $\{t=0\}$ of $\hr.$ The vector fields $Y_j,j=0,1,$ and their flows naturally extend to horizontal vector fields and their flows in $\hr.$